Dialogue

 Fostering Trade-Related Cooperation on Plastic Pollution: The WTO Dialogue on Plastics Pollution beyond MC13

-IISD, The Pew Charitable Trusts, UNCTAD, and TESS invite you to this dialogue at IISD's Trade and Sustainability Hub in the margins of the WTO's 13th Ministerial Conference.
+This dialogue was co-organized by IISD, The Pew Charitable Trusts, UNCTAD, and TESS at IISD's Trade and Sustainability Hub in the margins of the WTO's 13th Ministerial Conference.

 Plastic pollution affects all countries and occurs across the life cycle of plastics, with negative impacts on ecosystems on land and in the marine environment, as well as on public health and economic sectors from fisheries and agriculture to tourism.
 The plastics sector also contributes significantly to global greenhouse gas emissions.
 Over the past 60 years, plastics production has increased 230-fold from 2 million metric tonnes (Mt) in 1950 to 460 million Mt in 2019.
 Plastic pollution has also been increasing, with stocks of accumulated plastics in rivers and oceans projected to more than triple from 140 Mt in 2019 to 493 Mt in 2060.